 Q: How bad are the bugs, and how can we avoid them?

-A: The black flies usually begin during the last week of may, and are at their worst thru late June.
-The old adage; When the bugs are bad the fishing is good, generally applies, so serious fisherpeople come prepared with either a head net, good repellent, cigars or pipe, or great tolerance.
-Of course, bitting insect numbers will wane as the summer progresses, and by august, few, by comparison are around.
+A: The black flies usually begin during the last week of May, and are at their worst thru late June.
+The old adage; When the bugs are bad the fishing is good, generally applies, so serious fishermen come prepared with either a head net, good repellent, cigars, pipe, or great tolerance.
+Of course, biting insect numbers will wane as the summer progresses, and by August, few, by comparison are still around.

 Q: How are the roads, and what's the driving distance from Bangor?